NethermindEth/juno/docs/blog/2022-06-17-welcome/index.md

 #### Installing Python

-We are currently only support python `3.7`, and we recommend use pyenv.
-To install it, you can follow this instruction:
+Python 3.7 is the only supported version and it is recommended you use pyenv using the following instructions:

 1. Install dependencies: